 There are several important factors to consider before you instruct a Surveyor to inspect a property on your behalf:

-RICS members must have a minimum of £1,000,000 professional indemnity insurance cover and a formal Complaints Handling Procedure.
+RICS members must have a minimum of £250,000 professional indemnity insurance cover, but the amount of cover required is dependent on the firm's turnover, and a formal Complaints Handling Procedure.

 If you think it's expensive to hire a professional, just wait until you try an amateur.